How Much Video Game Time is Too Much? (Part 2)

 Emotional development being stunted by videogames, huh?
 I can just hear him now, "But Mom, you wanted me to make friends!
 This is what my friends are doing!"

 It is true that video games are taking up more and more of our kids’ lives than we’d like to see.
 As a result, gaming is becoming one of the most common ways that our kids are socializing with each other.
 While Joey has a long list of friends who are all playing the same game, they are not really connecting with each other in the way that matters the most.
 Video game conversations, as emphatic and passionate as they may appear to be, should not replace talking about real life stuff.
 Yet they are, because it’s a much safer and easier thing to do and emotions are easily avoided.
 However, not having frequent practice with conversations that involve depth and emotions is where the stunting of emotional development begins to happen.
 Let’s emphasize the word practice.
 With enough practice, you can become proficient at just about anything.
 Practicing DAILY how to live with and talk about various emotions is what is required for your child to get used to how all of his emotions work.
 This helps him understand how his emotions affect himself and others.
 Without this daily practice at home while they are young, where it is safe and less embarrassing to make mistakes, your child can develop into an adult with few skills to effectively and maturely communicate with others.
 How many of you know that guy at work who blows up at the littlest things?
 Or the woman in the next office that cannot stand up for herself and speak her mind?
-It probably wasn’t video games that created those traits, but there’s a likely chance it was the lack of practice during childhood to safely express their emotions had a part to play in those deficient social skills.
+It probably wasn’t video games that created those traits, but there’s a likely chance it was the lack of practice during childhood to safely express their emotions that played a part in those deficient social skills.

 Wait a minute!
 My kid NEVER has conversations about her emotions... she's 10 for crying out loud.